qqap/mac-uxn/readme.txt

 and the uxn sdl2 emulator on sourcehut (https://git.sr.ht/~rabbits/uxn)

-uxnemu has an ugly exec script icon in the dock when launching, but using *magic* and weird cocoa era logic, you can use the extended attributes of the macOS filesystems, HFS+ and APFS to add a beautiful icon. unfortunately git cannot comprehend such dark arts (email linus)
+uxnemu has an ugly exec script icon in the dock when launching, but using *magic* and weird carbon era logic, you can use the extended attributes of the macOS filesystems, HFS+ and APFS to add a beautiful icon. unfortunately git cannot comprehend such dark arts (email linus)

 use https://github.com/mklement0/fileicon (brew install fileicon) and then